-Everyone knows of the popular Greek Islands destinations to visit while in Greece.
-However, there are many smaller, lesser known islands that are the perfect escape from the crowds of tourists — and you will find that you get to experience the real, unspoiled Greece!
+Everyone is familiar with the popular Greek island destinations, but there are many smaller, less well-known islands that are the perfect escape from the crowds of tourists where you may experience the real, unspoiled Greece!

-Let’s look at three islands that are overlooked by most tourists — simply because they may not even know that they exist.
+Let’s look at three islands that are overlooked by most tourists simply because they are largely unknown.

 Antiparos, a Greek island away from crowds

-Antiparos is a small Greek Island in the southern Aegean, in the central Cyclades archipelago.
-It is only a stone’s throw from Paros, which is where you can access the ferry to cross over to the quaint island.
+Antiparos is a small Greek island in the southern Aegean in the central Cyclades archipelago.
+It is but only a stone’s throw away from Paros, which is where you can access the ferry to cross over to the quaint island.